amlweems/wiced-history/README.txt

  * AP mode when running with WPA/WPA2 encryption is limited to 4 STA clients

- * WICED HTTPS server connection with LwIP is unreliable.
-This issue will be addressed in the next release

- * OTA upgrade is supported for STM32F2xx, STM32F4xx and BCM94390 platforms *ONLY*

 Tools
 ---------------------------------------------------------------------
 The GNU ARM toolchain is from Yagarto, http://yagarto.de